 So how long does a latex mattress last?
-This will depend on various factors like how often it’s used, how well it’s cared for, and the quality of the mattress materials used.
-Be sure to choose a reputable brand that uses high-quality materials to ensure your mattress lasts for many years to come.
+This will depend on various factors like how often it’s used, how well it’s cared for, and the mattress materials’ quality.
+Be sure to choose a reputable brand that uses high-quality materials to ensure your mattress lasts many years.

 Don’t forget that, like all organic mattresses, a 100% natural latex bed will not be off gassing toxic chemicals like a memory foam mattress and if it’s free from flame retardants.
 So although it’s more expensive than memory foam mattresses, it’s a healthier choice for you and your family.